foreverphoenix/skyforge-wiki/mo2/mo2-interface.md

 - ❌**Nexus ID:** The ID of the respective mod (which is the combination of numbers at the end of its URL).
 - ✔️**Source Game:** Useful when mixing Skyrim LE and Skyrim SE mods which is not very common anymore.
 - ✔️**Version:** Helpful for tracking updates.
 - ❌**Installation:** Displays the date of installation.
-Not sure what you would need this for.
 - ✔️**Priority:** Shows the position in the mod order.
-Does not hurt to leave on.
 - ✔️**Notes:** See short notes at a glance.
-(AKA my favourite thing about MO2.)
+Essential if you document edits in MO2.

 <font size=2>\**There are also flags to remind you of endorsing mods and to show the tracking status.
 The tracking feature never worked properly for me and the only mods I have not endorsed are my own, so I typically disable both **Endorsement Integration** and **Tracking Integration** in the MO2 settings (Nexus tab).
 Disable these features or leave them active, it is up to you.*</font>

 <font size=2>\*\**You can also create a set of custom categories (instructions forthcoming).*</font>

-## My MO2 Layout
+# MO2 Layout

-After some re-arranging of columns and ratios, this is what my MO2 instance looks like on a 1080p monitor:
+The layout below is a recommendation.
+Adjust the interface in your MO2 instance as you see fit.

 ([Click here to view the picture in full size.](/getting-started/initial-setup/mo2-my-layout.png))